 Does ‘Love’ Mean The Same Thing In Every Language?

 As it turns out, that’s not entirely the case.
-While the emotions of love, in all their various forms, are probably universal, the way we talk about them, the words we use to describe them, and the cultural mores that we filter them through are not.
+While the emotions of love are probably universal, the way we talk about them, the words we use to describe them, and the cultural mores that we filter them through are not.

 Robert Johnson put it this way in The Fisher King and the Handless Maiden: